 Additionally, once the intended light cycle is initiated, the cannabis plants enter the pre-flowering stage, in which they increase in size as the plant’s branch structure prepares to bear and support the flowers.
 On average, the pre-flowering stage lasts ten days, and the first flowers should become visible within two weeks or so.
 As mentioned above, at six weeks, you should be able to identify the difference between a male and female cannabis plant.

 Next time you decide to grow cannabis plants on your own, don’t forget the importance of identifying the gender of your plant(s) at the six-week mark to prevent the production of seeds rather than flowering buds.
-Regardless of which sex a cannabis plant may be, users can greatly benefit from the cannabinoid content it provides and the purpose each plant serves.
+Regardless of which sex a cannabis plant may be, consumers find uses for both male and female plants.

 Even though the male cannabis plant doesn’t produce useable cannabis as compared to the female plant, you can use the leaves from the male plant and blend them up or even use them to make cannabis butter or oil.
 Find out which other specific ways you can eat cannabis by reading the article below: